-If you or your business has been the victim of tortious interference or suffered from other interference with your business relationships, reach out to the defamation lawyers of Minc Law today!
+If you or your business has been the victim of tortious interference or suffered from other interference with your business relationships, reach out to the internet defamation lawyers of Minc Law today!
 At Minc Law, we boast a nearly 100% online defamation removal rate, and all for a flat, reasonable fee.

-Ohio defamation attorney Aaron Minc and his team of nationally recognized defamation lawyers have litigated in order 19 states and 3 countries, and have secured hundreds of defamation takedowns and removals.
+The Minc Law team of nationally recognized defamation lawyers have litigated in order 19 states and 3 countries, and have secured hundreds of defamation takedowns and removals.
 Furthermore, they are experienced with the ins and outs of state tortious interference laws, and will assist you in formulating the most direct and effective legal gameplan.

 At Minc Law, we’re here to fight for you and your business’s reputation.

 Tortious Interference Claims Against Hostile Online Reviews

 Be that as it may, reputation-conscious businesses and professionals are now utilizing tortious interference claims – in tandem with the more common complaints of defamation of character and false light – to fight back if they receive a negative and hostile online review.